 There must be a reason for this myth that microwaves cook food from the inside out.
 First of all, if you really think about it, the idea of being able to cook anything starting with the inside first, seems a bit magical.
 Well, microwaves, when they first hit the market, did seem quite magical.
 After all, people were being told their food was cooked by invisible rays and that these waves passed right through containers.
 As well, the air in the microwave oven was not really heated (other than heat coming off the food itself).
-And besides all that, stuff that takes minutes to cook by conventional means takes only seconds in the microwave, and and stuff that takes an hour takes only minutes.
-If you were one of the first customers to have bought a microwave oven, you would have thought it was proof that the world of the Jetsons was on its way, and would be willing to believe all sorts of amazing things about the devise.
-Still, there had to be some science behind the myth.
+And besides all that, stuff that takes minutes to cook by conventional means takes only seconds in the microwave, and stuff that takes an hour takes only minutes.
+If you were one of the first customers to have bought a microwave oven, you would have thought it was proof that the world of the Jetsons was on its way, and would be willing to believe all sorts of amazing things about the device.

 And microwaves pass through more than just porcelain or plastic.
 They pass through glass.
 You’ve probably seen that at work.
 And paper.
 If you’ve cooked a microwave pot pie or a Hot Pocket, you’ve seen that at work.
 Microwaves also interact with fats to some extent, but it is the water that is the crucial part of the microwave cooking process.
 The more water there is in the mix, the more microwaves are absorbed by the water, the molecules gain energy, and heat is produced.
 So, essentially, the more water present in a food, the more molecules spinning around, and the more heat produced.